Skip to content

 • Domain name yourdomain.com (for local-only installs, use privatecaptcha.local)

-• Transactional email provider with SMTP credentials (for production)
+• Transactional email provider with SMTP credentials (required for production)

 • At least 2GB of RAM